Level Numbers

 Level Number Types -

-Level numbers are two types based on their usage purpose -
+Level numbers are of two types based on their usage purpose -

 • General purpose level numbers (01 to 49)